babucarr32/react-uploadify/README.md

 # Introduction

-`ReactImageUpload` is a flexible npm package that simplifies the process of uploading images from a user's device to a web browser.
+`ReactUploadify` is a flexible npm package that simplifies the process of uploading images from a user's device to a web browser.
 It offers a set of components and utilities to manage image uploads effectively within React applications.

-This package, `ReactImageUpload`, stands as a robust solution designed specifically to simplify the otherwise intricate task of enabling users to easily upload images from their personal devices directly to web browsers.
+This package, `ReactUploadify`, stands as a robust solution designed specifically to simplify the otherwise intricate task of enabling users to easily upload images from their personal devices directly to web browsers.
 Its primary goal is to simplify and optimize the image uploading process within React-based applications.

 The package accomplishes this through a collection of components and utilities that cater to various aspects of image uploads.
 By leveraging these components and utilities, developers can effortlessly integrate and manage image uploading functionalities within their React applications.